Learn to spot the warning signs that indicate someone inside your organization may pose a security risk.

 Reluctance to take vacation might seem like dedication, but it can indicate employees who don’t want anyone else touching their systems.
 They may be hiding unauthorized activities that would surface during their absence.

 Unusual financial activity can signal insider risk, especially in regulated industries.
-Employees with access to material non-public information who make suspicious trades.
-Unexplained wealth changes.
-These are harder to monitor but worth watching, particularly for insider trading or financial fraud.
+Think employees with access to material non-public information who make suspicious trades, or show unexplained wealth changes.
+These are harder to monitor but worth watching for insider trading or financial fraud.

 Behavioral indicators require human judgment.
 Technical indicators come from your security tools.